 In this document

-Android provides you with the freedom to implement your own device specifications and the drivers to support them.
-The hardware abstraction layer (HAL) gives you a standard way to create software hooks in between the Android platform stack and your hardware.
-In addition, the Android operating system is open-sourced to help you through your device's bringup.
+Android gives you the freedom to implement your own device specifications and drivers.
+The hardware abstraction layer (HAL) provides a standard method for creating software hooks between the Android platform stack and your hardware.
+The Android operating system is also open source, so you can contribute your own interfaces and enhancements.

-To ensure that your devices maintain a high level of quality and offers a consistent experience for your users, they must must also pass the tests in the compatibility test suite (CTS).
-CTS ensures that anyone building a device meets a quality standard that ensures apps run reliabaly well and gives users a good experience.
-For more information, see the Compatibility section.
+To ensure devices maintain a high level of quality and offer a consistent user experience, each device must pass tests in the compatibility test suite (CTS).
+The CTS verifies devices meet a quality standard that ensures apps run reliably and users have a good experience.
+For details on the CTS, see Compatibility.

-Before you begin porting Android to your hardware, it is important to have an understanding of how Android works at a high level.
-Because your drivers and HAL code interact with many layers of Android code, this understanding can help you find your way through the many layers of code that are available to you through the AOSP (Android Open Source Project) source tree.
-The following diagram shows a system level view of how Android works:
+Before porting Android to your hardware, take a moment to understand the Android system architecture at a high level.
+Because your drivers and the HAL interact with Android, knowing how Android works can help you navigate the many layers of code in the Android Open Source Project (AOSP) source tree.

-The Binder Inter-Process Communication mechanism allows the application framework to cross process boundaries and call into the Android system services code.
-This basically allows high level framework APIs to interact with Android's system services.
-At the application framework level, all of this communication is hidden from the developer and things appear to "just work."
+The Binder Inter-Process Communication (IPC) mechanism allows the application framework to cross process boundaries and call into the Android system services code.
+This enables high level framework APIs to interact with Android system services.
+At the application framework level, this communication is hidden from the developer and things appear to "just work."

-Most of the functionality exposed through the application framework APIs must communicate with some sort of system service to access the underlying hardware.
-Services are divided into modular components with focused functionality such as the Window Manager, Search Service, or Notification Manager.
-System services are grouped into two buckets: system and media.
-The system services include things such as the Window or Notification Manager.
-The media services include all the services involved in playing and recording media.
+Functionality exposed by application framework APIs communicates with system services to access the underlying hardware.
+Services are modular, focused components such as Window Manager, Search Service, or Notification Manager.
+Android includes two groups of services: system (services such as Window Manager and Notification Manager) and media (services involved in playing and recording media).

 Hardware abstraction layer (HAL)

-You must implement the corresponding HAL (and driver) for the particular piece of hardware that your product
+You must implement the corresponding HAL (and driver) for the specific hardware